 How To Make Lo Fi Hip Hop: The Technique

 As mentioned, before lo fi hip hop is criticized for not being creative and lacking actual uniqueness.
 In a way, when you make a lo-fi sound it is actually really straightforward and it should not take longer than 10 minutes.
 A drum loop with 4 or 5 parts.
 A unique sample.
 Some effects and mixing and you’re all set.
 Relying greatly on samples, the argument of the lack of creative input is not far-fetched.
 Somehow, you modify a “stolen beat”.
 Nonetheless, it all depends on how far you manipulate the sample.
-If you start chopping a sample in creative ways, you can create an entire new piece of music.
+If you start chopping a sample in creative ways, you can create an entirely new piece of music.
 Even more so when you combine different elements together.

 While it may be true that lo fi hip hop requires less effort than other electronic genres, it is still as hard to find a hook or memorable beat.
 And the effort to find original and uniques samples is not easy.
 If you still think it’s simple and lazy then change it up and do something that makes you feel excited about the project again.
 Don’t be part of the lazy lo-fi producers.
 Instead, push the boundaries further.